 Sap Bush Hollow Farm Store & Cafe is unlike any cafe, restaurant or farm store you’ve ever visited.
 Be prepared when you come!

 If there is one complaint we’ve heard repeatedly, it is this: Why can’t you be open more?
-We are open Saturdays and Sundays from 9-1 Memorial Day through Labor Day weekend.
-We close for a few weeks’ rest, and then re-open from November through May for our winter hours, Saturday mornings, 9-12, taking a one week break in February.
+We are open Saturdays and Sundays from 9-1 Memorial Day through August.
+Beginning Labor Day weekend, we switch to fall hours, Saturdays, 9-1.
+After Columbus weekend we close for a few weeks’ rest, and then re-open from November through May for our winter hours, Saturday mornings, 9-12, taking a one week break in February.
 Why is that?

 Because we’re a family first, business second.